amelief/PHPAskIt/README.txt

 PHPAskIt is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with PHPAskIt.
+You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 -----

-PHPAskIt is Copyright © 2005-2011 Amelie F.
+PHPAskIt is Copyright © 2005-2012 Amelie F.